Editor's note: Have more health insurance questions? Click here.

-What a wild ride this year has been.
+What a wild ride 2020 has been.
 It’s hard to believe we are already nearing the end.
 We all know what that means; it’s time to go shopping!
 No not the fun holiday shopping you’re thinking of.
 This shopping trip is for insurance.
 It’s scary; I get it.
 I’ve often felt like the mental strain of navigating the business side of diabetes was more overwhelming than actually keeping my numbers in control.
 Hopefully this blog can help calm some of the nerves and assist you during this year’s insurance shopping experience.
 If you need a refresher on insurance terms before we get started, check out CDN’s Insurance two-page guide.

 “The Marketplace” allows you to shop and compare insurance plans when you do not have access to insurance through an employer or family member.
 The Marketplace is key in helping make healthcare accessible and bases the cost of insurance off household income.
 Because each state manages their own Marketplaces, these income ranges vary by state.
 Typically if your income falls below your state’s lower range, you qualify for free healthcare through your state’s Medicaid plans.
 If you fall into one of the other ranges, you will be shown plans at a lower cost than if you bought your own medical plan directly from an insurance company.
 The deductible, out of pocket maximum, and premiums will be calculated based on the income you entered.
 If your income is greater than the maximum income cap, you may still be able to shop plans on the Marketplace, but you will be shown plans at their full prices with no discounts.

 "The Marketplace allows you to shop and compare insurance plans when you do not have access to insurance through an employer or family member."

 The first step in purchasing insurance from the Marketplace is to visit https://www.healthcare.gov/ and enter your zipcode to browse plans.